Biden budget aims to cut deficits nearly $3T over 10 years

 The White House has consistently called into question Republicans' commitment to what it considers a sustainable federal budget.
 Administration officials have noted that the various tax plans and other policies previously backed by GOP lawmakers would add more than $2.7 trillion to the national debt over 10 years.

-Biden is set to discuss his budget proposal on Thursday in Philadelphia.
+Biden intends to discuss his budget proposal on Thursday in Philadelphia.
+The official familiar with Biden's budget plan was not authorized to publicly discuss the matter before the president's official announcement and spoke on condition of anonymity on Wednesday.
+The official said Biden also will propose cutting government spending that goes to major pharmaceutical and oil companies.

-It’s a delicate time with the U.S. economy on edge because of high inflation and a looming standoff over the country's borrowing power.
+As part of the budget, the president already has said he wants to increase the Medicare payroll tax on people making more than $400,000 per year and impose a tax on the holdings of billionaires and others with extreme degrees of wealth.

-The country reached the $31.4 trillion debt limit in January.
-Treasury Secretary Janet Yellen said that her department has employed "extraordinary measures" in order to allow the country to continue paying its bills.
-Experts appear split on how long those measures will last.
-The Bipartisan Policy Center predicted the U.S. could face default as soon as early June, while the nonpartisan Congressional Budget Office estimates those measures will expire at some point between July and September.
+It's a delicate time with the U.S. economy on edge because of high inflation.
+The government this summer is likely to exhaust its emergency measures to keep Washington running, setting up the risk of a default on payments along with cataclysmic series of job losses that could crash the economy.

-President Biden has insisted that lawmakers lift the debt ceiling without conditions, but House Speaker Kevin McCarthy, R-Calif., and his newly empowered GOP House majority are calling for spending cuts in order to increase the country's borrowing power.
+Biden's package of spending priorities is unlikely to pass the House or Senate as proposed.
+Senate Minority Leader Mitch McConnell, R-Ky., said Tuesday that the plan “will not see the light of day," a sign that it might primarily serve as a messaging document going into the 2024 elections.

 The president contended in a Monday speech that there are 680 billionaires in the United States and that many of them pay taxes at a lower rate than do families who think of themselves as being in the middle class.
 Biden said not to hold him to the precise number of billionaires, but that they could afford to pay more for the good of the country.